Adoulii/Oracle/tp4/ReadMe.md

 TO Dev;
 ```
 ```
-grant connect,SELECT ANY TABLE,CREATE SESSION to Test;
+GRANT CONNECT,SELECT ANY TABLE,CREATE SESSION to Test;
 ```
 ```
 GRANT ALL PRIVILEGES TO DevSecOps WITH ADMIN OPTION;